-Michael Sussman: Clinton lawyer 'lied to manipulate FBI over Trump'
+Michael Sussmann: Clinton lawyer 'lied to manipulate FBI over Trump'

 A lawyer for Hillary Clinton's 2016 presidential campaign lied to the FBI to "manipulate" the agency in order to win the election, a court has heard.

-Arguments in the trial of Michael Sussman have begun with prosecutors saying he hoped to create an "October surprise" in the race's final weeks.
+Arguments in the trial of Michael Sussmann have begun with prosecutors saying he hoped to create an "October surprise" in the race's final weeks.

-Mr Sussman has pleaded not guilty.
+Mr Sussmann has pleaded not guilty.

 He is the first defendant to go on trial in an investigation into the FBI's original probe to find if Donald Trump was conspiring with Russia.

-The charges arise from a meeting between Mr Sussman, a cyber-security lawyer, and an FBI agent in 2016.
+The charges arise from a meeting between Mr Sussmann, a cyber-security lawyer, and an FBI agent in 2016.

-Mr Sussman presented what he claimed was evidence of suspicious internet traffic connecting the Trump Organization to Russia's Alfa Bank.
+Mr Sussmann presented what he claimed was evidence of suspicious internet traffic connecting the Trump Organization to Russia's Alfa Bank.
 The FBI looked into the allegation and found nothing suspicious.

-Prosecutors say Mr Sussman lied by not disclosing in the meeting that he was working for the Democrat's campaign.
+Prosecutors say Mr Sussmann lied by not disclosing in the meeting that he was working for the Democrat's campaign.
 The indictment charges that he claimed not to be representing any particular client and that he presented himself purely as a concerned citizen.

-A lawyer for Mr Sussman denounced the trial as an "injustice" at Tuesday's hearing in a Washington DC federal courthouse.
+A lawyer for Mr Sussmann denounced the trial as an "injustice" at Tuesday's hearing in a Washington DC federal courthouse.

-Mr Sussman is being charged by US Department of Justice Special Counsel John Durham, who was selected by Mr Trump's attorney general in 2019 to investigate FBI misconduct in the original Trump-Russia investigation by Special Counsel Robert Mueller.
+Mr Sussmann is being charged by US Department of Justice Special Counsel John Durham, who was selected by Mr Trump's attorney general in 2019 to investigate FBI misconduct in the original Trump-Russia investigation by Special Counsel Robert Mueller.

 The Mueller inquiry concluded in 2019 that it could find no evidence of any criminal conspiracy between the Trump campaign and Russia, though it did determine Russia had sought to help Mr Trump win.